 One of the verticals this project is focused on is video streams from cameras at traffic intersections.
 Traffic-related accidents are among the top 10 reasons for fatalities worldwide.
 This project partners with jurisdictions to identify traffic details—vehicles, pedestrians, bikes—that impact traffic planning and safety.

 We conducted a pilot study in Bellevue, Washington for active traffic monitoring of traffic intersections live 24×7.
-We hosted a traffic dashboard powered by Rocket’s video analytics live at Bellevue’s Traffic Management Center!
+We hosted a traffic dashboard powered by Rocket’s video analytics live at Bellevue’s Traffic Management Center.
 The dashboard alerts the traffic authorities on abnormal traffic volumes.
 Read our case study report.

 VideoStorm is a video analytics system that processes thousands of video analytics queries on live video streams over large clusters.
 Given the high costs of vision processing, resource management is crucial.
 We consider two key characteristics of video analytics: resource-quality tradeoff with multi-dimensional configurations, and variety in quality and lag goals.
 VideoStorm’s offline profiler generates query resource-quality profile, while its online scheduler allocates resources to queries to maximize performance on quality and lag, in contrast to the commonly used fair sharing of resources in clusters.